JacobShin0601/yunchae-samsung/README.md

 <hr style="height:3px; background-color:#007bff; border:none;">

-# Projects Conducted for Samsung C&T
+# Key Projects for Samsung C&T
 This document provides an overview and description of the key projects conducted for Samsung C&T. Due to the **Non-Disclosure Agreement (NDA)**, the actual code used in these projects cannot be shared.
 Instead, **Sample Code** based on similar research papers or concepts is provided to illustrate the approach and methodology used in each project.

 ---